JoaoVitorPamplona/FairML.jl/README.md

 The package operates under a three-step framework:
 1. Preprocessing: This stage encompasses the implementation of functions that perform initial data manipulation aimed at enhancing fairness metrics.
-2. In-Processing: This stage constitutes the main part of the paper, where optimization problems are addressed with the aim of improving a specific fairness metric.
+2. In-Processing: This stage constitutes the main part of the package, where optimization problems are addressed with the aim of improving a specific fairness metric.
 3. Post-processing: Following the previous stage, which outputs class membership probabilities, this phase is responsible for performing classification.
 It may or may not employ strategies to optimize a specific fairness metric in relation to accuracy.

 The package's core functionality is a function that unifies all stages into a single, user-friendly interface.
 For the regular models we have: